 Those who are suffering from symptoms of bladder cancer such as painful or frequent urination, frequent bladder infections, or back pain should consider seeking medical attention as soon as possible to determine whether bladder cancer has developed.
 Additionally, those who have allegedly been adversely affected by Actos may wish to seek legal counsel to learn more about pursuing a claim for compensation if they believe that they were injured and were not adequately informed of the Actos risks.

 In June 2014, a Louisiana judge found that Takeda Pharmaceuticals hid evidence of bladder cancer and other potential Actos risks.
 In the same month, Blue Cross and Blue Shield filed a lawsuit against the manufacturers, claiming that it had paid for its policyholders’ medical expenses and costs due to Actos complications of which the manufacturer should have been previously aware.

 Two months prior, in April 2014, an early Actos bellwether trial was resolved after a Louisiana federal court found that Eli Lilly and Takeda Pharmaceuticals neglected to warn the public and medical communities of the potential for Actos risks.
 The plaintiff received a $9 billion award for punitive damages.

-If you believe that Actos caused you to develop cancer or if you suffered from other complications due to the medication, the Georgia Injury Attorney Group can help.
+If you believe that Actos caused you to develop cancer or if you suffered from other complications due to the medication, Attorney Group for Georgia can help.
 There is no cost to receive a case evaluation, and we can assist you in determining whether you may be able to seek damages in Georgia for your injuries.
 If you decide to pursue a claim, we can connect you with an affiliated attorney in Georgia who can assist you throughout the legal process.